Sutton Coldfield: Sport

+Sutton Coldfield Town F.C. is a football club that was founded in 1879 and play at Coles Lane, and as of 2025 play in the Northern Premier League, the seventh highest tier in English football.
+Paget Rangers F.C. are another club that share the ground at Coles Lane.

-Football-wise, Sutton Coldfield is represented by Sutton Coldfield Town F.C., which was founded in 1879 and also to Paget Rangers F.C. who share their ground at Coles Lane.
-Golf is a major sport in the town, which is home to numerous golf clubs and courses.
-In the south of Sutton Coldfield is Walmley Golf Club and Pype Hayes Golf Course.
-There are also Aston Wood Golf Club, Moor Hall Golf Club, Sutton Coldfield Golf Club, Little Aston and Boldmere Golf Club.
+Sutton Coldfield is home to numerous golf clubs and courses, such as Sutton Coldfield Golf Club, Walmley Golf Club, Pype Hayes Golf Course, Aston Wood Golf Club, Moor Hall Golf Club, Little Aston Golf Club and Boldmere Golf Club.
 Nearby is The Belfry, a hotel with a renowned golf complex whose Brabazon course has hosted the Ryder Cup several times.

+A number of local cricket clubs play in the Sutton Coldfield area, such as Walmley, Sutton Coldfield and Four Oak Saints.

+Sutton Coldfield Hockey Club is a field hockey club that competes in the Women's England Hockey League and the Midlands Hockey League.
+In the area is also Beacon Hockey Club (formerly Streetly, and Aldridge and Walsall Hockey Club) and Alliance International Hockey Club.

 Sports facilities, including swimming pool and 400m athletics track, are located at Wyndley Leisure Centre, on the edge of Sutton Park.
 This was opened in 1971 by Ethel E. Dunnett.
 The nearby youth centre was opened in September 1968.
 Parts of Rectory Park is leased to Sutton Coldfield Hockey Club, Sutton Coldfield Cricket Club and Sutton Town Football Club.

-A number of local cricket clubs play in the Sutton Coldfield area.
-Walmley, Sutton Coldfield and Four Oak Saints.

 In 2022 Sutton Coldfield hosted the Triathlon for the 2022 Commonwealth Games, which took place in Sutton Park.

+There is a fencing club, Sutton Coldfield Fencing Club.